rhel-labs/instruqt/podman-pods/03-step3/assignment.md

 f87d81a769a3cef7b5caf52e958426fd4f3f614e130bbb5e91c193ac36b3a27d
 </pre>

-Now, if we check on `podman pod ps` and `podman pod ps` we will see a new pod, and container within it.
+Now, if we check on `podman pod ps` and `podman ps` we will see a new pod, and container within it.

 ```bash
 podman pod ps